a-rouxel/simca/README.md

 ## Contact

-For any questions or feedback, please contact us at arouxel@laas.fr
+For any questions or feedback, please contact us at lpaillet@laas.fr